 Slimline stairlifts are just like standard stairlifts, only they come in a smaller package.
 They come with a full range of features and still offer a smooth comfortable journey just like larger versions.

 Compact stairlifts leave you with enough legroom as you travel up and down the stairs, and can be stored snugly against a wall or bannister when it’s ‘parked up’.

-A folded stairlift will also leave more space at the top and bottom of the stairs, so family and visitors can walk past safely.
+A folded stairlift will also leave more space at the top and bottom of the stairs, so families and visitors can walk past safely.

 Hinged Stairlift Rails

 Speak to the team at Halton Stairlifts to find out more about our slimline stairlifts and our stairlifts that fold up.
-We’ll talk you through the full range of stairlift features, and can advise you on which features are likely to suit your home and your needs best.
+We’ll talk you through the full range of stairlift features and can advise you on which features are likely to suit your home and your needs best.
 And don’t forget to ask about hinged stairlift rails if you think you may need one.
-Our stairlift experts are always happy to help, and can give you a FREE no obligation quote over the phone too.
+Our stairlift experts are always happy to help and can give you a FREE no no-obligation quote over the phone too.
 Call us today on 0800 644 7766 or get a stairlift quick quote online.